-So, the biggest takeaway here is that your words will greatly impact on both how they think and feel.
-Let’s take a look at what a brand needs to be communicating through to their audience during these times.
+So, the biggest takeaway here is that your words will greatly impact both how they think and feel.
+Let’s take a look at what a brand needs to communicate to their audience during these times.

 1. Rethink Your Social Strategy